microsoft/Kusto-Query-Language/doc/summarizeoperator.md

 ### Minimum and maximum timestamp

 Finds the minimum and maximum timestamp of all records in the Activities table.
-There is no group-by clause, so there is just one row in the output:
+There's no group-by clause, so there's just one row in the output:

 ```kusto
 Activities | summarize Min = min(Timestamp), Max = max(Timestamp)